It is with a huge amount of honour, thrill and excitement that I have finally interviewed someone I have always wanted to interview.

 To my pleasure, it worked out!
 The audience follows me along.
 We (Italians, Ed.) are lucky to speak a language that is loved by people all around the world.
 Italian is a charming language.
 So, apart from a couple of songs that I composed especially in English, I sing my songs in Italian.
 It’s a choice.

 My friend Brian May invited me there.
 He had been incredibly generous to me.
 He had previously fallen in love with my 1989 album Oro, incenso e birra (Gold, incense and beer, Ed.), so he got me on the phone and asked me to participate.
 Even today, he continues to say that my album is still on his CD shelf like an all-time-reference.
 He really really wanted me to take part in the tribute concert.
 He welcomed me and treated me as if I were a big deal – to my greatest surprise.
 I mean, I’m not that popular in the United Kingdom and, at the time, I was known just for my duet with Paul Young in Senza una donna (Without a woman) and for my other duet with Luciano Pavarotti in Miserere.
 The memory I’ve got from that day is the backstage with all these great musicians such as David Bowie, Annie Lennox and the others.
-They were all doing regular things such as smoking, having a drink and chatting between them as if nothing special was set to happen.
+They were all doing regular things such as smoking, having a drink and chatting between them as if nothing special was going to happen.
 They were all so calm and quiet.
 But I was in a cold sweat.
 I was terrified.

 Of course, it was the first time for me!
 It was the first time I was going to play at an event broadcasted worldwide, outside of Italy and with all those people attending.
 I was panicking, and when my turn finally came and they called my name on stage, I felt like walking the plank.
 Then when I started singing I really enjoyed myself and in the end, I didn’t want to stop at all!
 But at first, I was really frightened!
 Oh sorry, the staff is saying I’ve got to go.
 Apparently, I am going to be live somewhere at the BBC within minutes.